WordPress Link Optimization: Internal, External, Nofollow & More

 This plugin sets a URL rewrite rule across your site so that WordPress will set any external link to target _blank rather than opening in itself.
 It uses jQuery and is strictly XHTML compliant (though, only a few people care about XHTML compliance these days).

-Open External Links in New Tab Plugin
+Open External Links In New Tab Plugin

 It's a simple plugin that works across your entire website, so even the social links in your footer will open in a new tab.